Marvel at the wonderful wildlife of the Arctic tundra on this two-week canoeing adventure in the unspoiled Northwest Territories.

 Find out more details about the tour and its highlights

-We embark on the river, and Horton’s broad valley stretches out before us.
-Trees appear only at the very bottom of the valley and along the incoming tributaries.
+We embark on the river and the Horton’s broad valley stretches out before us.
+Trees appear only in the very bottom of the valley and along the incoming tributaries.
 You are now truly immersed in the barren lands.
-Your guides will share their knowledge o...)
+Our guides will unfold the secrets of viewing the land in traditional ways.

 We’ll meet at 8 am in the Arctic Chalet B&B in Inuvik, so please arrive at the hotel the night before.